 Edel is the founder and Head of Mountainside Montessori School.
 Edel grew up in rural Ireland on a cattle and dairy farm.
 Her early background is in farm management and animal husbandry.
 In 1989, she received her AMI Primary diploma from the Montessori Institute of Los Angeles and has since completed the Montessori Administrators training as well as the Montessori Adolescent training.
 Edel has over 18 years of experience working with children in Washington, D.C., Virginia and her native home, Ireland.
 She has passed her love of farming onto her daughters Kyla (age 18) and Marissa (age 16) who raise cattle, sheep, and hogs on the small farm that she and her husband, Jim, built outside of Marshall.
 Edel’s passions for sustainable agriculture and connecting children with nature are reflected in her vision for Mountainside.
 Edel is a Master Gardener and a Master Naturalist.

-SHANNON FALLI LASSER, Administration
+SHANNON FALLI LASSER, Assistant Head of School

 Shannon grew up in the suburbs of New Jersey and New York.
 After receiving her BS in Biology from the University of New Hampshire, she discovered her love of the outdoors by way of her travels in Alaska and Colorado.
 After working in the non-profit sector for some time, she ultimately earned an MBA from Arizona State University and relocated to Virginia.
 A Montessori mother of two, Shannon joined the Mountainside staff in 2015.
 She is excited to offer assistance in whatever capacity is necessary to further the vision of Mountainside.